 - Lower the mixer speed and mix in the pumpkin and buttermilk.
 Add the dry ingredients in a steady stream, mixing only until they disappear.
 To avoid overmixing, you can stop the machine early and stir in any remaining dry ingredients into the batter using a rubber spatula.

-- Stir in the raisins and nuts.
-Divide the batter evenly among the muffin cups and sprinkle a few sunflower seeds over the top of each muffin.
+- Stir in the raisins and 1/2 cup of the chocolate chips.
+Divide the batter evenly among the muffin cups and using the remaining 1/4 cup chocolate chips, dot the top of each muffin.

-- Bake for about 25 minutes, or until a knife inserted into the center of the muffins comes out clean.
-Kelly's note: A lot of the TWD folks found that 25 minutes was too long, taking theirs out around 17 minutes.
+- Bake for about 17-20 minutes, or until a knife inserted into the center of the muffins comes out clean.

 - Transfer the pan to a rack and cool the muffins for 5 minutes in the pan, then carefully remove each one from its mold to finish cooling on the rack.